stadid/webcontrol/README.md

 • Display and explanation of the status and error codes for supported families of the heat generators with ebus interface (turboTEC, atmoTEC, eloBLOCK, ecoTEC, ecoVIT, ecoCRAFT).

-• Support for the cascade of heat generators (for heat generators in cascade the following parameters are available: status code, temperature of the supply and return lines, error code.
+• Heat generators cascade support (for heat generators in cascade the following parameters are available: status code, temperature of the supply and return lines, error code.
 Sending notification in case of heat generators failure).

 • Display of user-selected system parameters (up to 10 parameters).